zoonoo/azure-docs.ko-kr/articles/service-fabric/service-fabric-get-started-linux.md

    ms.date="09/26/2016"
    ms.author="seanmck"/>

-# Linux에서 개발 환경 준비
+# <a name="prepare-your-development-environment-on-linux"></a>Prepare your development environment on Linux

 > [AZURE.SELECTOR]